shaunlebron/hammock/README.md

 ;;     :my-bar {:value 2}}
 ```

-And the `:anchors` metadata will remember the forward/inverse mappings of the
+The `:anchors` metadata on the result will remember the forward/inverse
-keys between the formats.
+mappings of the keys between the formats.
+(Notice the keys are normalized
+to vectors of keywords)

 ```clj
 (-> dst meta :anchors :forward)